PhilippeW83440/CarND-Path-Planning-Project/README.md

 For the longitudinal s(t) trajectory we define as end conditions:
 * sf_ddot = 0: no acceleration
 * sf_dot: final speed corresponding to our target speed
 * sf = si + sf_dot * T: where T is set to 2 seconds.
-We do not want to spend to much time while doing the lane change.
+We do not want to spend too much time while doing the maneuver.

 Note that in theory there is a conversion to do from cartesian speed to longitudinal speed: that is why a getSpeedToFrenet function is provided for the conversion.
 But in practice for now on (in the real code, not the excerpt below), I am using a simple hard coded heuristic to do the conversion with some safety margin.
 Typically sf_dot is set to 98% of the target cartesian speed.
 This is a point left for further investigation and improvement.
+The conversion ratio between cartesian speed and frenet s speed should take into account the curvature and d distance (how far away we are from the reference curve).

 ```cpp